albertoalmagro/programming-elixir-exercises/README.md

 # programming-elixir-exercises
-Examples and my solutions for the exercises from Programming Elixir 1.3
+Examples and my solutions to the exercises from [Programming Elixir 1.3](http://amzn.to/2t4715E)